Updated: Oct 28

 What qualifications will I need to teach online?

 In the past online teaching jobs have often had lower requirements than other teaching jobs.
-While this is still the case with some companies, recent changes to the regulations in China, where most of the larger online companies are based, have tightened up on teacher qualifications to increase regulation and teaching quality.
+This is no longer the case.
 For most online teaching jobs a degree and TEFL / TESOL qualification are required.
 Some companies will also ask for teaching experience but in reality, many teachers can get hired right after completing a TEFL qualification.

 How much can I earn teaching online?